 Family member of a refugee or former refugee

-If a person is a family member of a refugee or former refugee, they do not need to have been an Australian resident for 104 weeks before qualifying.
+If a person is a family member of a refugee or former refugee, they do not need to have been an Australian resident for 104 weeks in order to qualify.

 Note: If a person satisfies these criteria, they will also be exempt from the NARWP for PP.